 FOOD AND BEVERAGES

-During the school day, students are encouraged to carry water bottles with re-closable caps/lids, unless specifically prohibited per teacher direction based on the class’s learning activity.
+During the school day, students are encouraged to carry water bottles with closable caps/lids, unless specifically prohibited per teacher direction based on the class’s learning activity.
 Students should only bring individual portions of food for the school day (see Lunches section below).
-Any beverages other than water are prohibited, except at lunch.
+Any beverages other than water are prohibited in classrooms.
 Large bags of chips/candy/cookies or containers of baked goods are not allowed due to the disruption they create when students share them with other students.
 Also, energy drinks are prohibited at all times due to health/safety standards.
-Prior to 7:50 a.m., outside beverages (such as coffee, tea, hot chocolate) are allowed only in the commons, and must be disposed of at the warning bell (7:50 a.m.).
+Prior to 7:50 a.m., outside beverages (such as coffee, tea, hot chocolate) are allowed only in the Commons, and must be disposed of at the warning bell (7:50 a.m.).